Navajo Code Talkers: Quiet, Tough, Resilient

-August 14th is National Navajo Code Talkers Day.
-No one could have predicted that the language these Native Americans were forbidden to speak as children, would tip the scales for US victories in WW II.
+This Memorial Day we honor those who gave their lives serving in the US military.
+Perhaps no group deserves more honor than the Navajo Code Talkers.
+And no one could have predicted the language that they were forbidden to speak as children, would tip the scales for US victories in WW II.

-Step back in time to the era when these Native Americans grew up during the first few decades of the 1900s.
+Step back in time to the era when these Native Americans grew up--the first decades of the 1900s.
 Well-meaning people in authority began forcefully rounding up Navajo children as young as five, putting them in the back of a truck, and driving them to boarding schools.
 The goal?
 To purge them of their native language and culture.
 To “Americanize” them.

 The problem was, Americans at that time had no code our enemies couldn’t crack.
 Soldiers were dying by the scores.

-The US Marine Corp recruited 29 young men already in training from the Navajo Nation, as the first code-talkers group.
-They spent weeks in secret, isolated in a room, with instructions to invent a code.
+The US Marine Corp recruited 29 young men from the Navajo nation, already in training, as the first code-talkers group.
+They spent weeks locked in a secret room, with instructions to invent a code.

 Impossible circumstances were no deterrent to these men accustomed to hardship.
 Relying on their own wit, they invented words for military terms such as whale for battleship, shark for destroyer, and chicken hawk for dive bomber.

 They developed a system to translate three lines of their memorized code into English in 20 seconds.